mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 01 May 2025

-- The average temperature today is 24.75˚C,
+- The average temperature today is 13.9˚C,
-- With highs of 24.75˚C and lows of 24.75˚C,
+- With highs of 13.9˚C and lows of 13.9˚C,
-- It may feel like 24.22˚C with moderate rain
+- It may feel like 13.7˚C with overcast clouds
-- The wind speed is 1.54m/s and visibility is 10000m
+- The wind speed is 0.95m/s and visibility is 10000m
-- The pressure is 1015hPa and humidity is 36%
+- The pressure is 1015hPa and humidity is 90%
 - The sun will rise at 04:38 and set at 19:32

 <!-- weather_marker ends -->